-Electronic clinical quality measures (eCQMs) are tools that help measure and track the quality of health care services that eligible professionals (EPs), eligible hospitals, and critical access hospitals (CAHs) provide, as generated by a provider's electronic health record (EHR).
-Measuring and reporting eCQMs helps to ensure that our health care system is delivering effective, safe, efficient, patient-centered, equitable, and timely care. eCQMs measure many aspects of patient care, including:
+Electronic clinical quality measures (eCQMs) are tools that help measure and track the quality of health care services that eligible hospitals and critical access hospitals (CAHs) provide, as generated by a provider's electronic health record (EHR).
+Measuring and reporting eCQMs helps to ensure that our health care system is delivering effective, safe, efficient, patient-centered, equitable, and timely care.
+CMS’ eCQMs measure many aspects of patient care, including:

 - Patient and Family Engagement

 - Care Coordination